Ready to run background checks the modern way?

 For individuals

 Be informed about your public records with Checkr’s personal background check service.
-In just a few clicks, you can order a background check and receive an easy-to-read report in minutes.
+In just a few clicks, you can order a background check and receive an easy-to-read report, often available the same day.
 Order yours online today.

 With multiple screening options, customizable packages, and a candidate portal for easy communication, Checkr makes scaling your hiring process easier than ever.
 Get started today.